Best Sigma Art Lenses

 It’s honestly too bad that heavy vignetting makes it unfit for full-frame bodies.

 The only real issue with this lens is that some find its autofocus unreliable when shooting wide open.
 You can fix that by getting a Sigma USB dock that corresponds to your camera mount, but that’s an extra (though worthwhile) purchase.

-If you haven’t worked with one before, the Sigma USB dock allows you to calibrate, update, and customize your lens.
+If you haven’t worked with one before, the Sigma USB dock allows you to customize, update, and calibrate your lens.
 It’s especially helpful in this case because you can adjust the autofocus to the needs of your specific camera body.
 That’s actually really helpful when dealing with a third-party lens.

-The USB dock is an extra US$60 investment (give or take), but given that you can now get this lens for under US$600 it’s still quite a bargain (check exact pricing here for Canon, Nikon or Sony).
+The USB dock is an extra US$60 investment (give or take), but given that you can now get this lens for under US$600 it’s still quite a bargain.
 If you use other Sigma lenses, the dock will also work with most of them.

 Definitely one of the best Sigma zoom lenses out there.